Jacquelin Goldman Congressional Fellowship

 A prospective fellow must demonstrate competence in scientific and/or professional psychology related to child development issues and have hands-on experience working directly with children.
 Fellows must also demonstrate sensitivity toward policy issues and have a strong interest in applying psychological knowledge to public policies affecting children.
 Fellows must be able to work quickly and communicate effectively on a wide variety of topics and be able to work cooperatively with individuals with diverse viewpoints.
 An applicant must be a psychologist, a member of APA (or applicant for membership), and a U.S. citizen.
 They must have a doctorate in psychology (from an APA accredited doctoral program and internship, if in the area of professional psychology) or related field by the application deadline.
 A special exception is made for current psychology interns who may apply with certification from the director of training in their doctoral program that they have met all but the internship requirement for their doctoral degree by the application deadline.
 It should be noted that preference will be given to applicants with two or more years of experience following receipt of their doctorate.

-A detailed curriculum vita providing information about educational background, professional employment and activities, professional publications and presentations, public policy and legislative experience, and committee and advisory group appointments (submitted electronically, with the online application form).
+- A detailed curriculum vita providing information about educational background, professional employment and activities, professional publications and presentations, public policy and legislative experience, and committee and advisory group appointments.

-A statement of approximately 1,000 words addressing the applicant's interests in the fellowship, career goals, and what the applicant can contribute to and learn from the fellowship experience (submitted electronically, with the online application form).
+- A statement of approximately 1,000 words addressing the applicant's interests in the fellowship, career goals, and what the applicant can contribute to and learn from the fellowship experience.

 Meghann Galloway, PhD